Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Matthew 19:9.
 Here, this answer, the Lord gives it to all the people that gather to listen to Him.

 Mark 10:10.
-Here we understand that the Lord and the disciples went into the house, and then the disciples ask again privately about this matter.
+Here, we understand that the Lord Jesus and the disciples went into the house, and then the disciples asked again privately about this matter.

 Mark 10:11.
 The Lord here gives them again the same answer about divorcing.